andrewdisley/realchange-cms/hugo/content/privacy/_index.md

   **Cookies**

-  Lke all websites, this site uses cookies.
+  Like all websites, this site uses cookies.
 These track use of the site and give you the best user experience.
 A cookie is a small file, which asks for permission to be placed on your computer hard drive.
 You can turn off cookies and any website tracking within your web browser by going to internet options – privacy.